awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

 # Managing Elastic Beanstalk Service Roles<a name="iam-servicerole"></a>

+To manage and monitor your environment, AWS Elastic Beanstalk performs actions on the environment's resources on your behalf\.
+Elastic Beanstalk needs certain permissions to perform these actions, and it assumes AWS Identity and Access Management \(IAM\) service roles to get these permissions\.

+Elastic Beanstalk needs to use temporary security credentials whenever it assumes a service role\.
+To get these credentials, Elastic Beanstalk sends a request to AWS Security Token Service \(AWS STS\) on a global endpoint\.
+For more information, see [Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) in the *IAM User Guide*\.

-When you launch an environment in the AWS Elastic Beanstalk environment management console, the console creates a default service role, named `aws-elasticbeanstalk-service-role`, and attaches managed policies with default permissions to it\.
+When you launch an environment in the Elastic Beanstalk console, the console creates a default service role, named `aws-elasticbeanstalk-service-role`, and attaches managed policies with default permissions to it\.

 Elastic Beanstalk provides a managed policy for [enhanced health monitoring](health-enhanced.md), and one with additional permissions required for [managed platform updates](environment-platform-update-managed.md)\.
 The console assigns both of these policies to the default service role\.
 The managed service role policies follow\.